 - Community briefs will provide in depth analysis of human rights issues, contexts and solutions in each of the four communities participating in the project.

 - These briefs help us to understand pressing human rights issues in these communities.

 - The first four communities we are working with are Cranbrook, Chetwynd, Chilliwack and Terrace.

 Provincial human rights report

-- This annual report will provide a broader overview of human rights trends and dynamics across the province by drawing on province wide surveys, polling and interview data.
+- This report will provide a broader overview of human rights trends and dynamics across the province by drawing on province wide surveys, polling and interview data.

 - This report aims to monitor progress on key human rights indicators to better evaluate the impact of human rights work.

 Who is the Baseline Project for?